adrianhall/adrianhall.github.io/_posts/2018/2018-05-12-unit-testing-with-kotlin.md

 ---
 title: "Unit Testing in Android Studio with Kotlin"
 categories:
-  - Android
+  - Mobile
 tags:
+  - android
-  - Kotlin
+  - kotlin
-  - Testing
+  - testing
 ---

 I made myself a promise a couple of months ago.
 My next app would be fully unit tested for the non-UI components and fully instrument-tested for the UI components.
 That’s a tall order, especially since I’m using the latest and greatest Android Studio Canary.
 I ran into a few problems.
 Some can’t be solved and some can.